 Did you experience people being hesitant to talk to you for the film?

 Absolutely.
 That was a huge challenge, because furries feel that the way they’ve been portrayed in the media is usually negatively.
 Everybody who was in the film, I’m super appreciative that they opened up their lives to me.
-It took a lot open up your life for several years to a stranger.
+It takes a lot to open up your life for several years to a stranger.
 But on the whole, I think there’s a lot of defensiveness, there’s a lot of skepticism of the media, so it took time to break through and get people’s trust.

 That’s interesting, because there is definitely a stigma connected with the community.
 The way I was introduced to it years ago was as a sexual perversion – I of course found out later that is not the case.
 But how do you think the film will inform or re-inform people about this community as a whole?